parodyband/discord-chat-bot/README.md

 - `/restart`: Restarts the bot (requires administrator permissions).

 ## Customization
-DiscordGPTChatBot's command handling can be customized using cogs.
+Discord-GPT-Chat-Bot's command handling can be customized using cogs.
 To add a new command or functionality, create a new Python file in the `cogs` directory and implement your command as a class that inherits from `commands.Cog`.
 Use the `commands.py` file as a reference for creating new commands.

 To register the new cog, import and add it to the bot in `bot.py`:
 ```python